 While coffee usually kicks in immediately after drinking, the effects of drinking yerba mate come subtly and can last for hours.

 Why is it so it’s still unknown, but keep in mind that mate contains a moderate amount of caffeine.

 Caffeine is the most widely used psychoactive drug that provides several benefits including:

-After drinking several different types of yerba mate for months to understand the effects and benefits, I can definitely confirm Yerba Mate is one of my favorite natural energy boosters on the market.
+After drinking several different types of yerba mate for months to understand the effects and benefits, I can definitely confirm yerba mate is one of my favorite natural energy boosters.

-But I am not the only one who prefers drinking Yerba mate compared to coffee – a lot of biohackers including Tim Ferriss are big fans of Yerba Mate tea.
+But I am not the only one who prefers drinking yerba mate compared to coffee – a lot of biohackers including Tim Ferriss are big fans of it.

-It’s just effective and it leaves no crash – something that every serious focus-hacker should be interested in.
+It’s just effective, and it leaves no crash – something that everyone should be interested in.

 2. Yerba Mate Improves Our Digestion & Can Help Us Lose Weight